Where is Home? New Brunswick Communities Past and Present

 Located 3.2 km SW of

-Upper Loch Lomond:
+Upper Loch Lomond

-Simonds Parish,
+Simonds Parish

-St. John County: settled about 1800 and named by Lauchlan Donaldson for a region in Scotland: PO 1852-1897: in 1866 Loch Lomond was a farming community with approximately 53 resident families: Loch Lomond Road, a settlement located nearby, had 64 resident families: in 1871 Loch Lomond had a population of 200.
+: settled about 1800 and named by Lauchlan Donaldson for a region in Scotland: PO 1852-1897: in 1866 Loch Lomond was a farming community with approximately 53 resident families: Loch Lomond Road, a settlement located nearby, had 64 resident families: in 1871 Loch Lomond had a population of 200.

 Latitude